mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 ### 2.9.3: Classes

 Classes help create new data types that are **reference-type**.
 They also have added functionality compared to structures.
-The main one is that they support creating a hierarchy of types where each new level inherits the members and methods of the level above it.
+The main added functionality is they support creating a hierarchy of types, where each new level inherits the members and methods of the level above it.
 Many of the geometry types in **RhinoCommon** use classes to define them.
-Let us redefine the **ColorPoint** above as a class that inherits from a generic **Point** class.
+Let us redefine the **ColorPoint** above as a class that inherits from a generic **Point** class:

 ```C#
 class CPoint{